dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

 Just copy all these prepared entries to yaml, fixing method name on the go.
 There is lot of stuff in FIXME so just lets ignore it for while.
 One special moment about error codes that delivered through NSError code: enum GADErrorCode shall be marked as nserror one and domain variable shall go to it as well.
-**TODO: add reference to demystified post about NSError subclasses here**
+More details in the [post]({{ site.baseurl }}{% post_url 2017-10-23-bro-gen-nserror-case %}).
+Modifications to `googlemobileadssdk.yaml`:

 ```yaml
 enums:
     GADErrorCode: {nserror: true, prefix: kGADError}